w2vy/FluxVault/README.md

 The NODE is run in an Application running on a Flux Node The VAULT runs on a single secure system, typically behind a firewall.

-In my case the Vault is in my Home LAN and the Nodes are running on FLux
+In my case the Vault is in my Home LAN and the Nodes are running on Flux

 The Node will only accept connections from a predefined host name, which could be controlled by dyn-dns

 The Vault will query FluxOS to determine what IP addresses are running the application the Vault supports.
 The Vault will connect to the nodes periodically to see if they need any files sent securely.

-This is not designed to send large files, just simple configuration withs and passwords
+This is not designed to send large files, just simple configuration files and passwords

 The communication flow is as follows: